-Escarosa will follow the 2 CFR Part 200.317 - 200.326 in the procurement of supplies, equipment, construction, training, and other services.
+CSE will follow the Uniform Guidance 2 CFR 200.317 - 200.326 in the procurement of supplies, equipment, construction, training, and other services.
+Electronic Signature software will be used to sign purchase requisitions, check request, employee travel and purchase orders.